Cyzor/picta-graphic-rename/README.md

 If the plugin fails to load, ensure you have Picta Graphic version 3.1 or later installed. macOS security settings may block the plugin.
 Check under **System Settings > Security & Privacy** if a prompt appears.

+### Known Issues

-This plugin relies on Apple's [Cocoa APIs](<https://en.wikipedia.org/wiki/Cocoa_(API)>) and is not compatible with other platforms, such as Microsoft Windows.
+- This plugin relies on Apple's [Cocoa APIs](<https://en.wikipedia.org/wiki/Cocoa_(API)>) and is not compatible with other platforms, such as Microsoft Windows.
 Additionally, it is only available in English and may exhibit anomalies when used with other language settings.

-Graphic hasn't received updates since 2018, and might stop working in future macOS versions.
+- As Graphic hasn't received updates since 2018, it might become incompatible with future macOS versions.
+- The input field accepts text of any length and format.
+However, inputting an excessively large block of text, such as a novel-length string of emojis, may lead to performance degradation or an application crash.
+- Graphic's plugin mechanism may not recognize symbolic links or aliases.
+But hard links (`ln -h`) seem to be valid.

 ## Version History

-2024-09-03
+### 0.1.0 - 2024-09-20

+- Added instructions and usage notes

+### 0.0.0 - 2024-08-29

-- Version 0.1: Initial release
+- Initial release

 ## License